Montreal Screwjob: Resolution

-WWF eventually surpassed its arch-rival WCW.
-With its business steadily declining and a corporate takeover of its parent company (Time Warner) by America Online, WCW was put up for sale and purchased by Vince McMahon in 2001, once again making WWF the single-largest wrestling company in North America.
-Bret Hart's entry into WCW had been hailed at the time as a major coup for the company, but it subsequently failed to utilize his popular appeal.
+The WWF eventually surpassed its arch-rival WCW.
+With its business steadily declining and its parent company, Time Warner, being acquired by America Online, WCW was put up for sale and purchased by McMahon in 2001, once again making the WWF the single-largest wrestling company in North America.
+Hart's entry into WCW had been hailed at the time as a major coup for the company, but it subsequently failed to capitalize on his popular appeal.
 Hart's active wrestling career ended in 2000 after he suffered a severe concussion during a match with Goldberg.
 After dropping the WWF title to Austin at WrestleMania XIV in 1998, Michaels was forced into retirement for four years due to a serious back injury.
-After a long period of rehabilitation, Michaels returned to the ring in 2002 at SummerSlam, and eventually retired in 2010 at WrestleMania XXVI, losing a Streak vs. Career match to The Undertaker in the main event, but came out of retirement for one match eight years later at Crown Jewel in 2018.
+After a long period of rehabilitation, Michaels returned to the ring in 2002 at SummerSlam, and eventually retired in 2010 at WrestleMania XXVI, losing to The Undertaker in the main event, but came out of retirement for one match eight years later at Crown Jewel in 2018.

 After weeks of speculation, WWE.com announced in late August 2005 that Hart and WWE had agreed to collaborate on a DVD project chronicling Hart's wrestling career.
 In subsequent interviews, Hart attributed his decision to his desire to be remembered for his storied career that spanned two decades.
 The project, which had been given the working title of Screwed: The Bret Hart Story, was renamed Bret "Hit Man" Hart: The Best There Is, the Best There Was, the Best There Ever Will Be.
-In the 2005 DVD chronicling his career, both Hart and Bischoff denied that his holding the WWF title was a factor in WCW's desire to sign him.
-While McMahon claimed that there was mutual regret, Hart defended his actions, asserting that he stood by what he had done.
-Hart was interviewed about the DVD and his career by Todd Grisham on the November 16, 2005, edition of Byte This!, marking Hart's first appearance on WWE programming since the Montreal Screwjob.
+In the 2005 DVD chronicling his career, both Hart and Bischoff denied that the former's holding the WWF title was a factor in WCW's desire to sign him.
+While McMahon claimed mutual regret, Hart defended his actions, asserting he stood by what he had done.
+Hart was interviewed about the DVD and his career by Todd Grisham on the November 16, 2005, edition of Byte This!, marking Hart's first appearance on WWE programming since the screwjob.